PsuedoGuy2020/Login2Xplore-Internship-Round-2/README.md

 # Steps To Run Project:
 1) Go to documents section in PC.
 2) Go to NetbeansProject folder.
-3) Clone this repository and unzip the folder project in above directory.
+3) Clone this repository, unzip and paste the WebFormExample folder project in above directory.
 4) Open Netbeans->dashboard.html->run file.